This defect causes bile to collect in the liver and can lead to irreversible liver damage.

 To prevent cirrhosis, doctors must diagnose and treat biliary atresia within the first 1 to 2 months of the infant's life.

 To make the diagnosis of biliary atresia, a doctor does a series of blood tests and an imaging test using a radioactive tracer.
-The tracer is injected into the infant's arm, and a special scanner tracks the flow of the tracer from the liver into the gallbladder and small intestine (called hepatobiliary scanning—a type of radionuclide scanning).
-Ultrasonography of the abdomen may be helpful.
+The tracer is injected into the infant's arm, and a special scanner tracks the flow of the tracer from the liver into the gallbladder and small intestine (called hepatobiliary scanning—a type of radionuclide scanning Radionuclide (Radioisotope) Scanning Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, radionuclide scanning, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography... read more ).
+Ultrasonography Ultrasonography Ultrasonography uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
+A device called a transducer converts electrical current into sound waves... read more of the abdomen may be helpful.

-If the defect is still suspected after these tests, surgery (which consists of examination of the liver and bile ducts and a liver biopsy) is done to diagnose the defect.
+If the defect is still suspected after these tests, surgery (which consists of examination of the liver and bile ducts and a liver biopsy Biopsy of the Liver Doctors can obtain a sample of liver tissue during exploratory surgery, but more often they obtain a sample by inserting a hollow needle through the person's skin and into the liver.
+This type... read more ) is done to diagnose the defect.

 Surgery is needed to create a path for bile to drain from the liver.
 The path is made by sewing a loop of intestine to the liver where the bile duct comes out.
-This operation is most helpful when done early, before the liver has become scarred.
-This kind of operation is possible in 40 to 50% of infants.
+This operation should be done in the first month of life, before the liver has become scarred.
 If the operation is unsuccessful, infants need liver transplantation.
 Even when the operation is successful, about half of infants continue to have worsening liver disease and ultimately need liver transplantation.
 The remaining infants can lead normal lives.

 After the operation, infants are often given antibiotics for a year to prevent inflammation of the bile ducts.
 They may also be given a drug called ursodiol.
 Ursodiol increases the flow of bile, which helps keep the bile drainage path open.
-Because good nutrition is important, infants are also given supplemental fat-soluble vitamins.
+Because good nutrition is important, infants are also given supplemental fat-soluble vitamins Fat-soluble vitamins Vitamins are a vital part of a healthy diet.
+The recommended dietary allowance (RDA)—the amount most healthy people need each day to remain healthy—has been determined for most vitamins.
+A safe... read more .

 Drugs Mentioned In This Article